Entry requirements

 Pearson BTEC Level 3 National Extended Diploma (first teaching from September 2016)

-D*DD (RQF) with Distinctions in all Mathematics units including Maths and Further Maths (and/or other appropriate maths units) plus an interview and diagnostic Maths test.
+D*D*D with Distinctions in all Mathematics units including Maths and Further Maths (and/or other appropriate maths units) plus an interview and diagnostic Maths test.
 Some units may be optional on your BTEC but are required by the Faculty.
-Please contact us for further information.
-Please note - there may be different requirements for the older QCF BTEC's, please contact Admissions.
+Please contact Admissions for further information.

 Scottish Higher